shangbuhuan13/SO-Pose/README.md

 Import parameters include
 >> config-file : the path to the configuration file.

->> resume: whether to continue the training process from the last checkpoint.
+>> resume: if 'True', continue the training process from the last checkpoint.

->> eval-only: whether to directly evalute the model.
+>> eval-only: if 'True', directly evalute the model.

 Trained Models
 --------------